KyoheiG3/async_zone/README.md

 - **`use()`** (Recommended): Automatic caching and simpler to use
 - **Direct `throw`**: More control but requires careful state management

-### ErrorBoundary

-`ErrorBoundary` catches errors from child widgets and displays fallback UI instead of crashing.
-This is inspired by React's Error Boundary.

-**Important:** Only errors thrown from the `build()` method of `ZoneWidget` or `StatefulZoneWidget` will be caught.

-**Key Features:**

-- Declarative error handling
-- Reset capability to recover from errors
-- Error callbacks for logging/reporting
-- Programmatic error triggering via `showBoundary`

 ## Advanced Usage

 ### Parallel vs Sequential Builds